michelegiorgi/formality/README.md

 ### Setup

-* Run `yarn` from the theme directory to install dependencies
+* Run `yarn` from the plugin directory to install dependencies
 * Update `assets/config.json` settings:
   * `devUrl` should reflect your local development hostname